akhil-datla/Learnado/README.md

 #### For MacOS and Linux:
 1. Open a terminal.
-2. Navigate to the directory where the Learnado binary is located.
+2. Navigate to the directory where Learnado is located.
 3. Use the `cd` command followed by the directory path to navigate to the Learnado folder.
 For example:
    ```
    cd /path/to/learnado
    ```
-4. Once inside the Learnado folder, run the Learnado binary by executing the following command:
+4. Once inside the Learnado folder, run the Learnado program by executing the following command:
    ```
-   ./Learnado-ContentManager
+   go run main.go
    ```
    Note: If you encounter permission issues, you may need to make the Learnado binary executable by running the command `chmod +x Learnado-ContentManager` before executing it.